SMishucoding/ds606-mlb-salary-prediction/README.md

 **Team Roster & Payroll Dynamics**: Teams make decisions based on their unique (and changing) roster needs and their payroll situation.
 A team who loses a key player in free agency may overpay another player to make up for that gap.
 A team that has a specific need and sees a high-level player available would likely contribute to bidding wars for them.

+**Explore Neural Networks**: With model performance in the role tier lagging behind other tiers, we can also explore neural networks in a further effort to find improvements in our modeling.

 ---

 ## Running the Pipeline